vdjserver/vdjserver-doc/docs/admin/admin.rst

 process.
 Specifically, a system `nginx` is installed as a proxy to accept https requests and reroutes them to a local port or to a port on another VM.
 Incoming non-secure http requests are redirected to https, but proxied requests going to server processes are sent over http.
-Though proxied requests to other VMs could be changed to https for additional security.
+Proxied requests to other VMs use https for additional security.
 The config file `/etc/nginx/nginx.conf` should be kept simple, if possible, to route all locations to a single port.
 A second `nginx` which runs as part of the `docker-compose` and is http, can then handle the routing of